 You are not alone.
 Our Canon MG4250 WIFI printer had been hitting us with the “Another computer is using the printer” error message on a daily basis until we finally cracked and looked into this infuriating printing problem.
 We found a solution so we’d like to share it just in case it helps you with your own printing problems.
 (It may not just be Canon printers … Epsons appear to be affected too).

 DISCLAIMER: this advice is given in good faith.
 You use it entirely at your own risk.
-We are not technical people or IT people so if you crash, corrupt, upset or mess up your PC or laptop in the process our obligations are limited to providing words of comfort only (limited to 75 words for each event).
+We are not technical people or I.T. people so if you crash, corrupt, upset or mess up your PC or laptop in the process our obligations are limited to providing words of comfort only (strictly limited to 75 words for each event).
 We are running Windows 10 so we’re not sure if this works with other versions of Windows (?)

-- Type ‘services.msc‘ (no apostrophes) into the box and then click ‘OK‘.
+Type services.msc into the box that magically appeared and then click ‘OK‘.

-- OPTIONAL STEP IF YOU’RE FEELING BRAVE: it helps if that list is in alphabetical order.
+OPTIONAL STEP IF YOU’RE FEELING BRAVE OR GUNG HO: it helps if that list is in alphabetical order.
 If it’s not in alphabetical order, left click the ‘Name’ header at the top of the list and it will re-arrange itself alphabetically.

 So that solves the problem with our Canon Pixma MG4250 printer displaying the warning message “Another computer is using the printer”.
 We’ve noticed on other websites that this printing problem occurs with other models including the Canon MG5420, MG6450, MX 470 and MX512 which also display this error on occasion.
 It also seems to curse some Epson printers.